rero/sonar.ch/content/project.md

 - [USI](https://usi.ch/): Università della Svizzera italiana, Lugano

-The project is co-funded by [swissuniversities](https://www.swissuniversities.ch) in the framework of the [P-5 "Scientific Information" Program](https://www.swissuniversities.ch/en/organisation/projects-and-programmes/p-5/).
-It has been submitted in February 2018 and accepted in June 2018.
+The project is endorsed and supported by [swissuniversities](https://www.swissuniversities.ch) in the framework of the [P-5 "Scientific Information" Program](https://www.swissuniversities.ch/en/organisation/projects-and-programmes/p-5/).
+It was submitted in February 2018 and accepted in June 2018.

 <a href="https://www.swissuniversities.ch"><img id="swissuniversities" src="/images/partners/swissuniversities_Logo_minimal_Rot_PANTONE.svg"></a>